KatieMariam/500Taxi/README.md

-# 500Taxi
+# TimelyTaxi

-500 taxi provides users with the most convenient taxi service.
+timely taxi provides users with the most convenient taxi service.

 1. Just need two simple steps to call a taxi